Draft Revisions to Statewide Water Supply Plan

 - WMA 17 - Maurice, Salem and Cohansey (Pinelands)

-- Thursday, July 13, at 1 p.m. - Stockton University, 101 Vera King Farris Drive, Gallaway in the Board of Trustees Room at the Campus Center
+- Thursday, July 13 at 1:00 PM, Stockton University, 101 Vera King Farris Drive, Galloway, Campus Center, Board of Trustees Room

 Mail Code 401-04Q